 Did you know there was once an underground boat store at Little Bispham, originally built as a subterranean car park?
 It’s now filled in, underneath the new promenade at Princes Way.
-(Photos in this article are all copyright to Visit Fylde Coast)
+Did you go to the open day on 1 November 2014?
+(Please note, all photos in this article are copyright to Visit Fylde Coast)

 Where was the Underground Boat Store at Little Bispham?